cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/GoogleTaskEventsTraceReader.rst

    The class also creates the required brokers to represent the customers (users) defined by the username field inside the trace file.

-   A spreadsheet that makes it easier to understand the trace files structure is provided in docs/google-cluster-data-samples.xlsx
+   A spreadsheet that makes it easier to understand the structure of trace files is provided in docs/google-cluster-data-samples.xlsx

    The documentation for fields and values were obtained from the Google Cluster trace documentation in the link above.
 It's strongly recommended to read such a documentation before trying to use this class.